 - Year-round classes providing an accelerated (18-month) option

 - Designed to accommodate working professionals

 - Credit for prior work experience if it meets course objectives

 MBA and MSM Info

-Globe University offers three master’s degrees that prepare students for organizational leadership and entrepreneurship.
+Globe University offers two master’s degrees that prepare students for organizational leadership and entrepreneurship.